spurcell/docs/docs/README.md

 >
 > *Tony Hoare, 1980 ACM Turing Award Lecture*

+Lo is a message-based programming language designed for building robust concurrent applications in the real world – where failures happen and security matters.

 Why was Lo created?
 There are already so many "general purpose" programming languages – surely we have enough.
 The purpose of Lo is to be a tool that feels better in the hand; that doesn't hurt to hold for a long time; that doesn't get in the way of precision work, but can also be used to build large-scale structures.
 Lo is a tool, not a manifesto.
 Simplicity is pursued because that makes a better tool.
 The purpose is developer happiness.

 ## Requirements